85 Sayings About Time

 Example: "I'm sorry I can't stay and chat.
 I am a bit pressed for time at the minute."

 Often used in a sarcastic way.
-A way to tell someone that it is better to do something late (even if it is a bit late in the day), rather than not do it at all.
+A means of telling someone that it is better to do something late (even if it is a bit late in the day), rather than not do it at all.

 Example: "Simon finally paid me back, I suppose it is better late than never!"